steve-anus/Wux-Installer/README.md

 `common.key`      : your console's common key, the same for every game.
 16 bytes raw, or 32 hex characters

 `wudump` is the only place it looks for these.
-The app also uses a folder named `install` in the card root for wup files.
-If you have wup files already, place them here under a subfolder to install them, so: /install/<foldername>/
+The app also uses a folder named install in the card root for wup files.
+If you have wup files already, place them here under a subfolder to install them, so: /install/SomeName/

 ## How to install